 The Business Rates Reserve (BRR) exists to manage the special risks the GLA is exposed to due to the potential changes to business rate income estimates.
 The BRR's target balance equates to the shortfall the GLA would need to meet were it to be in a safety net position for a single year, within the business rates retention system, based on the 92.5 per cent threshold in place for the GLA.
-The target balance is currently £103.6 million and the forecast BRR balance at 31 March 2028 of £107.3 million is above this target.
+The target balance is currently £103.6 million and the forecast BRR balance at 31 March 2028 of £141.2 million is above this target.
+This is considered appropriate given the uncertainties inherent in business rates income and the potential for changes to the system.